One of the most common questions people have about data extraction practice is: Is web scraping legal?

-They perform a variety of damaging activities, such as competitive data mining, denial of service attacks, account hijacking, online fraud, stealing of intellectual property, data theft, spam and digital ad fraud, unauthorized vulnerability scans, attacks on stock market, etc.
+They perform a variety of damaging activities, such as competitive data mining, denial of service attacks, account hijacking, online fraud, stealing of intellectual property, data theft, spam and digital ad fraud, unauthorized vulnerability scans, attacks on the stock market and data retrieval, etc.

 In comparison, big companies like using crawlers for their own gain but don’t want others to use bots against them.

 So how can you leverage and balance this process from a legal standpoint?
 Let’s take a look at historical data.

 Web Scraping Legal Issues and How Were They Solved

 In 2000 eBay filed a preliminary injunction against Bidder’s Edge, which brought attention to scraping practice.